mikef-nl/azure-batch-rendering/plugins/blender/README.md

 **Batch account** - If you have many Batch accounts and would like the plugin to default to using a single account, you can set the fully qualified resource ID of the account.
 An example of which would be: ```/subscriptions/<sub-id>/resourceGroups/<resource-group>/providers/Microsoft.Batch/batchAccounts/<account-name>```.

-This will ensure that every time you open BatchLabs from the Blender plugin, it will use this account.
-Otherwise it will default to the last account you were using in BatchLabs.
-You can get the ```resource ID``` from BatchLabs.
-Run BatchLabs and select the account you want to use.
+This will ensure that every time you open BatchExplorer from the Blender plugin, it will use this account.
+Otherwise it will default to the last account you were using in BatchExplorer.
+You can get the ```resource ID``` from BatchExplorer.
+Run BatchExplorer and select the account you want to use.
 From the details screen, select the ```Credentials and code samples``` button.
 Copy the ```resource ID``` and paste it into the Batch account input box.

 ![](../images/blender/labs-credentials.png)

 **Pool type** - When submitting a job, you can use a persistent pre-existing pool, or an auto-pool that is created when the job is submitted and then deleted when the job is completed.
 While auto-pools can be handy, they can also make it hard to diagnose some issues with the job should you have any.
 It is recommended that while you are rendering your test scenes that you use a persistent pool.
 Once you are happy with the process you can switch to using an auto-pool should you wish.

 ## Using the plugin
 The Blender plugin gives you 4 menu options.
 It can be accessed via: ```Render -> Azure Batch Rendering```.
-All commands take you to the corresponding page in the BatchLabs application.
+All commands take you to the corresponding page in the BatchExplorer application.

 ![](../images/blender/blender-menu.png)

 **Submit job** - Allows you to submit a rendering job using our job templating service.
 It will pre-populate some fields and get you submitting a job in no time with the click of a button.
 Currently we use Ubuntu 16.04 machines, but we will be adding a Windows Server option shortly.
 Should you have a requirement for any other machine type then let us know and we can add a template for you.
-The best place to raise this would be the [BatchLabs issues register on GitHub](https://github.com/Azure/BatchLabs/issues).
+The best place to raise this would be the [BatchExplorer issues register on GitHub](https://github.com/Azure/BatchExplorer/issues).

 **Manage data** - Will take you to the screen where you can select and upload your data into a file group so that it can be referenced by your job.